CondeNast/launch-vehicle-fbm/README.md

 ### Sending responses to the user

+Send responses back to the user like:

+    messenger.send(senderId, responseObject, [pageId])

+But this syntax will be deprecated for a simpler version in the future.

-Some factories for generating responses are available at the top level and are also available in a `responses` object if you need a namespace:
+Some factories for generating `responseObject` are available at the top level and are also available in a `responses` object if you need a namespace:

     const { Text, Image, Generic, ImageQuickReply } = require('launch-vehicle-fbm');
     const { responses } = require('launch-vehicle-fbm');
-    // responses.Text, responses.Image, etc.
+    // responses.Text, responses.Image, responses.Generic, responses.ImageQuickReply etc.

 The most common response is text: